NLnetLabs/krill-manual/source/trust-anchor.rst

 The TA Proxy is responsible for managing which child CA(s) can operate under the TA, and what resources they are entitled to.
-When the TA Proxy first receives an :rfc:`6492` request from a child they reply with a dedicated not-performed-response (code 1104) indicating that the request is scheduled for processing.
-The child can (and does) keep sending the same request, and it will get another dedicated not-performed-response (code 1101) indicating that the request was already scheduled.
+When the TA Proxy first receives an :rfc:`6492` request from a child it will reply with a dedicated not-performed-response (code 1104) indicating that the request is scheduled for processing.
+The child can (and does) keep sending the same request, and it will get a different dedicated not-performed-response (code 1101) indicating that the request was already scheduled.

 Contrary to the other not-performed-responses these codes do not indicate that any error occurred.
 These codes exist to support the asynchronous